All Episodes

 Every single issue.

-All right, because they want to cleave off African Americans and other minority groups into this voting block that automatically votes for Democrats.
+Because they want to cleave off African Americans and other minority groups into this voting block that automatically votes for Democrats.

 So whatever the issue is, whatever it is, it's racist.

-It's rape.
+It's race.

-They're trying to put them down.
+They're trying to put him down.

 I think most people see through the charade now, but to have a sitting president go out and make a speech where the whole world hears that certain states that Biden doesn't like, like Texas, all right, are passing laws so they can prevent black people from voting.